sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 -->

-## Exercise 3: Deploying Windows Admin Center gateway in Azure
+## Exercise 2: Deploying Windows Admin Center gateway in Azure

+In this exercise, you will deploy Windows Admin Center (WAC) in Azure to enable management of Azure VMs.
+You will run a provisioning script to deploy the WAC gateway, set up necessary networking components, and configure SSL for secure connections.

-#### Task 1: Install Windows Admin Center gateway in Azure
+### Task 1: Install Windows Admin Center gateway in Azure

+In this task, you will deploy the Windows Admin Center (WAC) gateway within an Azure VM.
+This deployment allows you to manage both on-premises and Azure resources from a central location.

 1. On **SEA-ADM1**, switch to the browser window displaying the Azure portal.